Child Arrangement Solicitors

 - Whether conditions are attached to visits, for example, if visits should take place with a supervisor present or at a certain time

-- When the child will spend time with other family members such as grandparents or siblings
+- When the child spends time with other family members, such as grandparents or siblings

 - The type of contact that can take place outside of visits, such as phone calls and text messages

 - The arrangements for contact if one parent lives overseas

 Child arrangement orders have replaced Contact Orders and Residence Orders, although parents who have these orders do not need to reapply for a new order.